ds5110/ohdsi-fall24/docs/README.md

 # Identification of Patterns in Stroke Care Transitions, using [OHDSI](https://ohdsi.northeastern.edu/) Pharmetrics+ data

+DS5110 Fall 2024

 Below are our results from working with the OHDSI database to determine care pathways for patients after their initial stroke.
-DS5110 Fall 2024

-_Refer to the [Presentation pdf](/docs/presentation.pdf) for a brief overview of creating the tutorial and of our process and refer to the [EDA](/docs/EDA.md) for a more detailed overview._
+_Refer to the [Presentation pdf](/docs/presentation.pdf) for a brief overview of creating the tutorial and of our process, and refer to the [EDA](/docs/EDA.md) for a more detailed examination._

 ## Major Findings